Health effects of ingredients from residual raw material

-In this project we work to find new methods for concentrating residual raw materials from, pelagic fish, farmed salmon, trout, sea bass and sea bream, and to investigate the health effects of these.
+In this project we worked to find new methods for concentrating residual raw materials from, pelagic fish, farmed salmon, trout, sea bass and sea bream, and investigated the health effects of these.

 01. Apr 2018

 Pelagia (NO), Marin Biogas (SE), Nofima (NO), University of Valencia (ES), Meat Technology Centre of Galicia (ES), Aristotle University of Thessaloniki (GR), University of Crete (GR), Biognosis (GR), Biointech (BG), Seagarden (NO) Vertech Group (FR), EFFoST (NL)

 Large amounts of fish and side streams from fisheries and aquaculture are wasted or used in animal feeds in Europe.

 These raw materials represent a nutrient rich biomass rich in proteins, bioactive peptides, LCω-3PUFAs, organic minerals, vitamins and more, that should be collected, preserved, extracted, and used for higher value products.

 To achieve this goal considerable investments and new knowledge development is needed.
 Reliable documentation and consumer education as well as the establishment of appropriate legislative framework are indispensable so that marine biomass-based products can successfully reach and establish in the markets.

 AQUABIOPRO-FIT, a BBI JU Horizon 2020 funded project led by Nofima, brought together an interdisciplinary team of experts that worked together to remove bottlenecks and fill gaps of knowledge in ingredient and product development using marine biomass.

 The specific AQUABIOPRO-FIT goal was to enhance marine product value by creating unique fractions with a higher content of proteins, different peptides, and other target bioactive compounds, including soluble nitrogenous substances, highly unsaturated fatty acids, minerals, and vitamins.